30 Rockefeller Plaza: Rainbow Room

 The 65th floor of the building is an event room and restaurant named the Rainbow Room.
 The space was designed by Wallace K. Harrison of Associated Architects.
 Interior designer Elena Bachman Schmidt, a one-time apprentice of Elsie de Wolfe, contributed to the design of the interior decor, such as the furniture, curtains, and elevator doors.
 Vincente Minnelli was assigned to help Schmidt select the colors of the walls.
-The restaurant opened in 1934, it was the highest restaurant in the United States for decades, though it was closed during much of the 1940s.
+The restaurant opened in 1934, and was the highest restaurant in the United States for decades, though it was closed during much of the 1940s.
 The most recent version of the restaurant opened in 2014 after a restoration by Gabellini Sheppard Associates.

 The Rainbow Room occupies the eastern part of 30 Rockefeller Plaza's 65th floor, which covers 13500 ft2.
 The central part of the floor has elevator banks, restrooms, a gallery, and a private dining room.
 The western part houses Bar SixtyFive and an outdoor terrace.
 The dining room itself is a 4464 sqft space.
 The restaurant has a 32 ft rotating dance floor.
 The seats of the Rainbow Room are organized in tiers, and there is also a platform for bands and a shallow balcony for entertainers.
 There are stairs and a dumbwaiter behind the platform, as well as several banquet rooms on the 64th floor.
 Above the dance floor hang several concentric "rings" that recess into the ceiling.